xinminsu/charitable_fund_dapp/README.md

 ![image](https://user-images.githubusercontent.com/16698808/168980623-3a3073b6-6bdc-418d-b0fa-7930a3a081b5.png)

 Token：
-For the voting authority of the donors，the more donations, the more token.
+A type of the ERC20 token，for the voting authority of the donors，the more donations, the more token.